cloudera/flink-tutorials/flink-stateful-tutorial/README.md

 With this pattern, you can avoid using a union output that should be filtered out downstream such as `(Either<TransactionResult, QueryResult>)`.

+The `TransactionProcessor` instance provided at ConnectedStreams.process() is not directly used during runtime, instead it will be copied in order to have one instance for each parallel stream processor.
+In other words the one created is a template for the future instances.

-The ItemInfo state is created during the operator initialization step in the `open(...)` method, and it is a simple `ValueState` object that allows you to store an `ItemInfo` instance per key `(itemId)`.
+The `ItemInfo` state is created during the operator initialization step in the `open(...)` method, and it is a simple `ValueState` object that allows you to store an `ItemInfo` instance per key `(itemId)`.
+Flink ensures that `ValueState` always returns the appropriate `ItemInfo` object for the key defined by the element processed - in this example it's itemId field for both elements. `ValueState` is also necessary for creating checkpoints (not covered in this tutorial).

 ### Setting up Kafka inputs and outputs